Lakeview

 No analysis available

-I searched for salt water pool, saltwater pool, salt pool, and saline pool.
-Nothing in the remarks suggests the building has a pool, so there is no evidence for a saltwater pool.
+I looked for salt water pool, saltwater pool, salt pool, and similar wording.
+The remarks do not mention any pool amenity at all, so there is no evidence for a saltwater pool.

 In-unit laundry is strongly supported: the current MLS inclusions show washer/dryer on all 15/15 listings.
 Multiple public remarks from different listings also explicitly confirm it with phrases like "full size washer and dryer in the home," "washer and dryer for convenience," and "including washer/dryer," indicating this is a consistent building feature rather than a copy-paste anomaly.